 Technology is moving very quick at the moment and there is a lot of development around building systems/applications on top of the bitcoin blockchain.
 The art world will probably be slow to advance in this sector so by taking some small steps now it will put you ahead of the game and help you understand where to take your art business.
 I am by no means an expert.
 I can see where we are heading and I have been willing to try some stuff.
 The tech aspect is something I can barely get my head around but I know this will be the future of the Art world and the world in general.

 For now, you just need to download a wallet to your phone, tablet or desktop – Here are some suggested crypto-currency wallets .
 I have tried a few and like Handcash for my phone (think day to day use), it allows you to create a personal address ($thecloudgallery) or handle, which makes receiving and sending BSV a little simpler.
-I also like Edge and ElectrumSV.
+I also like the desktop version of the ElectrumSV App

 Look in the AppStore ( Apple) or PlayStore (Android)

 Next?
-In future this will not need to be a part of the process and it may not need to be for you, depending on how much art you sell and what you want to do with all that bitcoin.
-If you want to exchange your Bitcoin for Aussie dollars because your paint supplier is WAY behind the times, then you will need to open an account with a currency exchange.
+In future this will not need to be a part of the process, and it may not need to be for you, depending on how much art you sell and what you want to do with all that bitcoin.
+If you want to exchange your Bitcoin for (fiat) dollars because your paint supplier is WAY behind the times, then you will need to open an account with a currency exchange.
 I don’t really want to endorse any exchange but I use BTCMarkets mainly because they are Australian (the country I live in) and they trade BSV.
 If you want to shop around that’s always a good idea.
 Opening an account will take a bit of time because they need to identify you, your bank details and so on.
-You don’t want to leave your currency on these exchanges, send it copy/paste to the address in the account, convert it and send it to your bank.
+You don’t want to leave your currency on these exchanges.
+Send it copy/paste to the address in your account, convert it and send it to your bank.
 You could just leave it in your wallet and start using it to pay for things.
-When you USE it you add value and when you ask “do you take bitcoin?”
+When you USE it you add value to it and to the entire network and when you ask “do you take bitcoin?”
 It adds value.
 You have to USE it!

 So from here you will need to create a website store and plug-in an application that will handle payments (this aspect is changing/developing quickly).
 For now, I use the woocommerce plug-in, to create a product inventory, along with the GoUrl Plug-in to process the payments.
 I am always looking for other payment gateways because these guys take a percentage (third party).
 Peer-to-Peer exchanges of cash (bitcoin) are where we are heading, just not there yet.
 On my site I am only taking paypal and bitcoin, (accepting credit cards is another deal altogether) the bitcoin is linked to my wallet and paypal obviously goes into my paypal account.
 In the future it will be only bitcoin.

-There is NOTHING spiritual about all this and the sooner I can get back to painting the better.
-The bottom line we are dealing with a new form of money and a new way to exchange with each other.
+There is NOTHING spiritual about all this so the sooner I can get back to painting, the better.
+The bottom line is, we are dealing with a new form of money and a new way to exchange with each other [P2P = peer-2peer], no third party required.
 It’s a learning curve that takes time and resources.
 Hopefully, I have saved you some of both.

 If you have questions or comments or suggestions please let me know.
 As I said I am not an expect but I am willing to assist you in getting started with using Bitcoin to sell your art, just let me know.